Learning-Augmented Facility Location Mechanisms for Envy Ratio: Abstract

 \section{Abstract}

 The augmentation of algorithms with predictions of the optimal solution, such as from a machine-learning algorithm, has garnered significant attention in recent years, particularly in facility location problems.
 Moving beyond the traditional focus on utilitarian and egalitarian objectives, we design learning-augmented facility location mechanisms on a line for the envy ratio objective, a fairness metric defined as the maximum ratio between the utilities of any two agents.
-For the deterministic setting, we propose a mechanism which utilizes predictions to achieve $\alpha$-consistency and $\frac{\alpha}{\alpha - 1}$-robustness for a selected parameter $\alpha \in [1,2]$, and prove its optimality.
-We also resolve open questions raised by \citet{DLC+20a}, devising a randomized mechanism without predictions to improve upon the best-known approximation ratio from $2$ to $1.8944$.
-Building upon these advancements, we construct a novel randomized mechanism which incorporates predictions to achieve improved performance guarantees.
+For the deterministic setting, we propose the $\alpha$-Bounding Interval Mechanism ($\alpha$-BIM), which utilizes predictions to achieve $\alpha$-consistency and $\frac{\alpha}{\alpha - 1}$-robustness for a selected parameter $\alpha \in [1,2]$, and prove its optimality.
+We also resolve open questions raised by \citet{DLC+20a}, devising a randomized mechanism without predictions to improve upon the best-known approximation ratio from $2$ to approximately $1.8944$.
+Building upon these advancements, we construct a novel randomized mechanism, the Bias-Aware Mechanism (BAM), which incorporates predictions to achieve improved consistency and robustness guarantees.

 \hrule

 { \columnsep{35pt} \contentsname{ } { } }

 \hrule